 The ESJF are pleased to announce completion of the fencing project at Makhnivka Jewish cemetery in Vinnytsia oblast in Ukraine.
 The cemetery is home to around 400 preserved matzevot, dating from the late 19th century to 1987.
 This is the first ESJF project in which the cemetery fence belongs to a community famous for its Hasidic court, the modern name of which is Merkaz Ha-Torah of Belz-Machnovke.

 References to the Jews of Makhnivka (Makhnovka) can be found as early as 1648, when the Khmelnytsky uprising led to the destruction of the Jewish community along with most of the town.
 A century later, the town began to recover, and the owner of Maknivka, Prince Potocki, established his residence there.
 As the village developed into a small town, many Jews moved there from Berdychiv and other towns.
 By 1797, Makhnivka was home to 896 male Jews of the Burgess class.

-However, as local trade grew, Berdychiv began to attract Jews back; as Berdychiv grew, Makhnovka was losing its status.
-In 1846, most of the administrative institutions were transferred to Berdychiv, and the significance of Makhnivka fell.
-When the railroad was constructed in second half of 19th century, it bypassed Makhnivka, causing the decline of the town.
+However, as local trade grew, many Jews were attracted back to Berdychiv, which continued to grow as Makhnivka’s status slipped.
+In 1846, most of the towns administrative institutions had transferred to Berdychiv, and Maknivka’s significance diminished.
+When the railroad was constructed in the latter half of the 19th century, it bypassed Maknivka, marking a major point in the town’s decline.